jolbinsk1/Brain-MRI-Generation-and-Segmentation/README.md

 - All models were trained on 2D axial PNG slices derived from NIfTI volumes
 - Training was conducted on NVIDIA A40 GPUs via Tilburg University's GPU4EDU program
 - Training code (not included) was adapted from the original open-source repositories listed above
+- Code was developed with assistance from Claude.ai (Anthropic, 2024).

 ---

 ## Citation